 Never remove the coolant reservoir cap while the engine is running or hot.

 Odometer: Registers the total kilometers (miles) of the vehicle.

-Refer to Message Center in the Drivers Controls chapter on how to switch the display from Metric to English.
+- Standard instrument cluster - Optional instrument cluster Refer to Message Center in the Drivers Controls chapter on how to switch the display from Metric to English.